Hogettes: Philanthropy

 The Hogettes organized and attended charitable events in the Washington, D.C., area for over twenty years.
 In that time, they helped raise more than US$100 million for various charities, including Children's Miracle Network, Ronald McDonald House, and March of Dimes.
 Upon reaching this landmark value, Howard "Howiette" Churchill remarked, "That's a lot of money for a bunch of fat old grandpas in pig noses and dresses."
 Among these events were golf tournaments, including the Hogettes' annual charity golf tournament, walk-a-thons, truck rallies, galas, and other charity benefits.

 While some of their charitable efforts went toward helping their local community, most of the money they raise goes toward helping children.
 "Hogette for a Game" was an annual fund raiser.
 In 1995, Nick "Nickette" Nerangis' wife bought him this package.
 He subsequently became a substitute Hogette for several years before becoming an official member in 2002.
 One female fan has, for several years, served as "Hogette for a Game" through winning annual auctions.
 In 2000, she raised more than $11,000 for children's charities in order to attend one game with the Hogettes that season.

 In an online interview with fans, Torbert stated "You... have to have a sense of humor for many things from day to day.
 It is tough to be humorous when the [Redskins] lose, but it's even tougher to face a sick child in a hospital room, and cheer them up with our humorous looks.
 That's tough."

 National exposure

 In addition to gaining national exposure through their outrageous costumes and continuous work with charitable organizations, the Hogettes were guests on The Tonight Show with Jay Leno, and were featured in a Visa television commercial.
 Despite their generous philanthropy and positive attitude in the stands, not everyone appreciated the Hogettes.
-Longtime Washington Redskins owner Jack Kent Cooke and Daniel Snyder—the current owner—both failed to embrace the Hogettes.
+Former team owners Jack Kent Cooke and Daniel Snyder both failed to embrace the Hogettes.
 The group was called "incredibly obnoxious" and "annoying", and were attacked in the infamous 700 Level at Veterans Stadium in Philadelphia by angry Philadelphia Eagles fans.